ropensource/Docs/en-us/Development/[English]-JS-SDK.md

 Parameter:

-*  `blockHashOrBlockNumber`：String|Number - The block number or block hash.
+*  `blockHashOrBlockNumber` - `String|Number`: The block number or block hash.
 Or the string "genesis", "latest", "earliest", or "pending" as in the default block parameter.
-*  `returnTransactionObjects`：Boolean -   (optional, default false) If specified true, the returned block will contain all transactions as objects.
+*  `returnTransactionObjects` - `Boolean`: (optional, default false) If specified true, the returned block will contain all transactions as objects.
 By default it is false so, there is no need to explictly specify false.
 And, if false it will only contains the transaction hashes.
-*  `callback`：Function -  (optional) Optional callback, returns an error object as first parameter and the result as second.
+*  `callback` - `Function`: (optional) Optional callback, returns an error object as first parameter and the result as second.

 Returns: